Villa Michaela in Tuscany

 Leave after breakfast for a visit to the magnificent rococo Villa Torrigiani with its celebrated garden attributed to le Notre.

-Home for gala dinner prepared by The Wandering Chef.
+Home for gala dinner prepared by a mystery visiting chef.

 Click here to check the dates of our cooking courses in Tuscany